About Himalayan Cat Colors

 This information regarding color recognition has been acquired from the Himalayan profile page at the CFA website.
 Not all Himalayan colors were recognized from the start.
-There have been breed favorites over the decades, and colors such as seal and lynx points only received recognition in the late '70s and early '80s.
+There have been breed favorites over the decades, and colors such as lynx points only received recognition in the late '70s and early '80s.

 Colorpoints and Genetics